NamanSingh69/WebSearchChatBot/README.md

 Clone the repository (or download the script):

-git clone [repository-url]  # Replace with your repository URL if you have one cd [repository-directory] # Navigate into the directory content_copy download
+git clone https://github.com/NamanSingh69/Personal-RAG  # Replace with your repository URL if you have one cd Personal-RAG # Navigate into the directory content_copy download
 Use code with caution.